Everyone Says I Love You

-Everyone Says I Love You is a 1996 American musical film written and directed by Woody Allen.
-It stars Allen, Alan Alda, Drew Barrymore, Goldie Hawn, Edward Norton, Julia Roberts, Tim Roth, Natasha Lyonne, and Natalie Portman.
-Set in New York City, Venice and Paris, it features singing by actors not usually known for musical roles.
-The film was a commercial failure, but is among the more critically successful of Allen's films, with Chicago Sun-Times critic Roger Ebert even ranking it as one of Allen's best.
+Everyone Says I Love You is a 1996 American musical romantic comedy film written and directed by Woody Allen.
+It stars Alan Alda, Allen, Drew Barrymore, Lukas Haas, Goldie Hawn, Gaby Hoffmann, Natasha Lyonne, Edward Norton, Natalie Portman, Julia Roberts, Tim Roth, and David Ogden Stiers.
+Set in New York City, Venice, and Paris, it features singing by actors not usually known for musical roles.
+The film was a box-office bomb, but is among the more critically successful of Allen's films, with Chicago Sun-Times critic Roger Ebert even ranking it as one of Allen's best.

+The emotions of an extended upper-class family in Manhattan are followed in song in New York City, Paris, and Venice.
+Many characters act, interact, and sing in each city.
+They include young lovers Holden and Skylar, Skylar's parents Bob and Steffi, Steffi's ex-husband Joe, Steffi and Joe's daughter Djuna "DJ", a lady Joe meets named Von, and recently released prison inmate Charles Ferry.